mgradysaunders/prefabs/docs/index.md

 ```
 This builds examples to `preform/bin/example/` and tests to
 `preform/bin/test/`.
 Note that most of these programs use
-`pr::option_parser` to parse command-line arguments, and print usage
+`pr::option_parser` to parse command-line arguments and print usage
 information and option descriptions if run with `-h` or `--help`.